SharedCode/sop/README.md

 Via usage of SOP API, your application will experience low latency, very high performance scalability.

+# Build Instructions
+Nothing special here, just issue a "go build" in the folder where you have the go.mod file and it will build the code libraries.
+Issue a "go test" to run the unit test on test files, to see they pass.
+You can debug, step-through the test files to learn how to use the code library.

 # Technical Details
 SOP written in Go will be a full re-implementation.
 A lot of key technical features of SOP will be carried over and few more will be added in order to support a master-less implementation.
 That is, backend Stores such as Cassandra, AWS S3 bucket will be utilized and SOP library will be master-less in order to offer a complete, 100% horizontal scaling with no hot-spotting or any application instance bottlenecks.